 Businesses need multilingual management professionals now more than ever to be able to navigate the international and globalised nature of contemporary commerce.
 So, if you want to rise to the challenge of living and working abroad or engaging international stakeholders then BA Business Management and Modern Languages could be the ideal entry route for you.

-This broad business management course gives you the chance to learn two modern languages of your choice.
+This broad business management course gives you the chance to learn two modern languages of your choice while you study management at one of the UK’s best and most culturally-diverse business schools.
 You spend your third year studying abroad to immerse yourself in another culture, gain an international perspective on management and practise your language skills.

-Speaking multiple languages can widen your employability opportunities and enrich your travel experiences.
+The ability to speak multiple languages gives you a competitive edge and can widen your employability opportunities.
+It can also enrich your travel experiences.

-Your first year introduces you to the main functional areas of business, including accounting and marketing.
+Your first year focuses on the business management area of your degree and introduces you to the main functional areas of business, including accounting and marketing.
 This gives you flexibility to work in any area of business management after graduation.

 In your final year, you have the opportunity to put your knowledge into practice by completing an in depth, independent research project or dissertation.
 This gives you the chance to further develop vital employability skills in areas of research, time management and critical thinking.